ianpetrarca/hicetnunc_api_guide/README.md

 > A guide for using various APIs to query and parse hicetnunc.xyz OBJKT and tz data

 ## General Info
 This project was created as a guide to query and parse hicetnunc OBJKT and tZ data from various publicly available APIs.
 Using these methods you can build auxiliary experiences for your hicetnunc creations on a website or Node.js server.
-This code repo includes three examples: a Better Call Dev Node.js examples, a TZTK.IO Node.js and a website implementation.

 ## Roadmap